Jordan’s capital, Petra and the Dead Sea

 The day had arrived when I was to know if I would be able to cross the Jordan River to the West Bank and Israel.
 It went well.
 I received my paper without problems.
 I bought a ticket with Jett to the Israeli border post with departure tomorrow morning.
 Price: 2.5 dinars.

 It was good to let go of the concern.
 Besides it was lovely to get away from Amman – a not too interesting city.
-Two Frenchmen (who I had met in Ankara) came a few minutes later than me to Jettand were told that all tickets were sold.
+Two Frenchmen (who I had met in Ankara) came a few minutes later than me to Jett and were told that all tickets had been sold out.
 Next bus: Sunday.
 Thanks and praise I did not have to wait so long.

 Jordan entry stamp, 1986